 This is a scary thought for young women, but as previously mentioned, endometriosis does not always have a direct correlation with fertility.

 While pregnancy will temporarily stop some of the pain that comes with your monthly cycle, endometriosis tends to recur shortly after the baby has been born.

 A hysterectomy is often the last resort to treat the condition and usually is quite effective in alleviating the symptoms, but it does not come without its risks.
 In some cases, when the uterus is not fully removed, multiple surgeries may be needed, or some of the pain might remain.

-You get endometriosis from delaying pregnancy.
+4. Do you get endometriosis from delaying pregnancy?